outlearn-content/angular/modules/scope.md

   2. **Watcher registration**

-     During template linking directives register {@link
-     ng.$rootScope.Scope#$watch watches} on the scope.
+     During template linking directives register watches on the scope.
 These watches will be used to propagate model values to the DOM.

   3. **Model mutation**

-     For mutations to be properly observed, you should make them only within the {@link ng.$rootScope.Scope#$apply scope.$apply()}.
-Angular APIs do this
-     implicitly, so no extra `$apply` call is needed when doing synchronous work in controllers, or asynchronous work with $http, $timeout
+     For mutations to be properly observed, you should make them only within the scope.$apply().
+Angular APIs do this implicitly, so no extra `$apply` call is needed when doing synchronous work in controllers, or asynchronous work with $http, $timeout
      or $interval services.

   4. **Mutation observation**

-     At the end of `$apply`, Angular performs a {@link ng.$rootScope.Scope#$digest
-     $digest} cycle on the root scope, which then propagates throughout all child scopes.
+     At the end of `$apply`, Angular performs a $digest cycle on the root scope, which then propagates throughout all child scopes.
 During the `$digest` cycle, all `$watch`ed expressions or functions are checked for model mutation and if a mutation is detected, the `$watch` listener is called.